 - This position works independently and as a team.
 Focus and duties may vary.

 EDUCATION and/or EXPERIENCE: Bachelor's Degree with major course work in event management, business administration, marketing, public relations or a related field and two (2) years' experience in event management and/or marketing or closely related experience is required.
 A combination of education and experience may be considered for a well-qualified candidate.

 KNOWLEDGE, SKILLS AND ABILITIES:

-Abilities: Ability to apply common sense understanding to carry out instructions.
+- Ability to apply common sense understanding to interpret and carry out a variety of instructions.

-The ability to successfully complete pre-employment screening including but not limited to: reference checks, criminal background (to include fingerprinting through a national data base), motor vehicle record, and drug screen is required.
+The ability to successfully complete pre-employment screening including but not limited to: reference checks, criminal background (to include fingerprinting through a national data base), and drug screen is required.

 - Supplemental Information